Polkas/miceFast/README.md

 [![CRAN](http://www.r-pkg.org/badges/version/miceFast)](https://cran.r-project.org/package=miceFast)
 [![codecov](https://codecov.io/gh/Polkas/miceFast/branch/master/graph/badge.svg)](https://codecov.io/gh/Polkas/miceFast)

 Fast imputations under the object-oriented programming paradigm.
-There was used quantitative models with a closed-form solution.
-Thus package is based on linear algebra operations.
+Moreover there are offered a few functions built to work with popular R packages such as 'data.table' or 'dplyr'.
 The biggest improvement in time performance could be achieve for a calculation where a grouping variable have to be used.
 A single evaluation of a quantitative model for the multiple imputations is another major enhancement.
-Moreover there are offered a few functions built to work with popular R packages (data.table/dplyr).
 A new major improvement is the one of the fastest predictive mean matching in the R world, based on pre-sorting and binary search not knn algorithms or O(N^2) loops.

 Performance benchmarks (check performance_validity.R file at extdata).